Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Introduction

 \section{Introduction}

-In 2018, M reported her ex-husband to the police authorities in the Basque Country (Spain).
-She suffered gender-based violence.
-During the report, the police authority asked her several questions and together with other evidence gathered through an investigation of the case, they fed the answers into a risk assessment tool. `Is the male aggressor or victim an immigrant?', `Very intense jealousy or controlling behaviours?', `Victim's perception of danger of death in the past month' (see Appendix A) are some examples of the items evaluated by this tool to `empirically establish risk markers of severe injuries and homicide in intimate partner violence'~\cite{echeburua2009assessing} (see Figure~\ref{fig:epv_survey}).
-In the case of M, the algorithmic output assessed that her husband had a low-risk of further gender-based violence.
-The report of the M's case together with the algorithmic evaluation was sent to the courtroom.
-After reading the report, but ultimately disregarding the algorithmic output, the judge assessed that M was in high-risk.
-Human experience, or in other words, the judge's experience, led to questioning the algorithm.
-Although in M's case there were no death threats assessed by the police, nor did the woman herself have a perceived risk of death, the perpetrator was stalking her and her daughter, which impacted negatively on their mental health.
-In this case, the perpetrator was not using an explicit violent behaviour, rather he stalked them by walking around their house or buzzing the entryphone of their apartment.
-Even though he had previous complaints due to gender violence and even a restraining order, the algorithm assessed him as low-risk.
-However, on this occasion the judge decided to ignore the algorithmic evidence by assessing M's case as high risk and proposed another restraining order.
+In 2018, María\footnote{Not her real name.} reported her ex-husband to the police authorities in the Basque country (Spain).
+She suffered from domestic violence perpetuated by her ex-husband.\footnote{According to United Nations (UN), the definition of domestic violence is: \textit{`Domestic abuse, also called ``domestic violence'' or ``intimate partner violence'', can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.
+It is considered a type of gender-based violence''}.
+(See: \url{https://www.un.org/en/coronavirus/what-is-domestic-abuse} (Last accessed January, 16 2023)).} During the report, the police authorities asked María several questions such as: \textit{Are you an immigrant?} \textit{Is the aggressor showing very intense jealousy or controlling behaviours to you?} \textit{Is your life in danger?} The output of these questions fed to an algorithmic tool that automatically quantified the severity of domestic violence (see Appendices~\ref{app:a} and~\ref{app:b} to observe all the questions of this risk assessment tool).
+According to the authors of this algorithmic tool: `it empirically establish[es] risk markers of severe injuries and homicide in intimate partner violence'~\citep{echeburua2009assessing}.
+In the case of María, the algorithmic output assessed that her ex-husband had a low-risk of severe domestic violence.
+When the report of María's case containing both the context and the algorithmic output, arrived into the courtroom, the judge observed that this case was rather a high-risk case.
+Although there were no death threats and María did not perceive risk of death when she was interrogated by the police, the perpetrator was stalking her and her daughter, which negatively impacted on their mental health.
+This factor was not considered nor assessed by the algorithmic tool.
+In this case, the perpetrator did not show any explicit violent behaviour which would lead this tool to automatically assess the risk of severe violence as high given its design.
+Rather he stalked them by walking around their house or buzzing the entryphone of their apartment---which was not considered by the algorithmic tool.